 In 2013, KIBI set out to merge and greatly improve their apps for multimedia management for hospital staff.
-Working together with a graphic designer and the KIBI development team, I conducted user research, drew wireframes and performed usability testing.
+I worked together with a graphic designer and the KIBI development team.
+I did user research, drew wireframes and performed usability testing.
 The app KIBI Media got great feedback and is still used today.
 A chief physician was cited saying “KIBI Media is the best app out there and is incredibly easy to use”.

 Sharing my knowledge and experience with the design community is important to me.
 I’ve been doing this for several years by giving talks on topics such as accessibility, prototyping and mobile first.
 Helping colleagues and designers become better at their craft brings me joy.